tsabin2023/CNE350FinalProject/README.md

 # Special Thanks

-Special thanks to Kim Rhodes, Brian Huang, and Nick for all their help and support on this project.
+Special thanks to Kim Rhodes, Brian Huang, Nick, and Igor Nikolaev for all their help and support on this project.